gvwilson/sensibleadventures/nardica.md

 "Not much of a meal to grow on."

 "It'll do me fine."
-Madi nodded toward the laser drill as casually as she could.
+Iffy nodded toward the laser drill as casually as she could.
 "You mind I try a couple of pieces while you're out?"

 Mr. Mishra was shaking his head before she even finished speaking.